poeti8/pouria.dev/content/blog/unit-test-express-handlers/index.md

 So at the end, even if you're like me and don't write tests, at least now you know how to do them and can feel good about yourself.

 P.S.
-My dad left me when I was 4 to get ice cream for me and came back minutes later.
+My dad left me when I was 4 to get me ice cream and came back 5 minutes later.